solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 sweden_confirmed = get_country_data("sweden", "confirmed")
 ```

 Couple of things to note.
+Here is an example on the Julia typing system with the function arguments being typed as Strings.
 Julia supports string interpolation with perl syntax and contrary to python functions need an explicit end statement.

 The first thing I see is that the data returned for Sweden has a different starting point to Finland's data so I want to align them by date.